 Beavers are monogamous and produce one litter a year, usually between March and June.
 Because they are territorial and only tolerate the presence of family members under the age of two, families typically disperse, usually traveling less than six miles in search of new homes.

-The key to living with beavers is tolerating them, and realizing that they play an important role in establishing and maintaining the wetlands that provide critical environmental functions.
+The key to living with beavers is tolerating them, and understanding that they play an important role in establishing and maintaining the wetlands that provide critical environmental functions.

 While problems sometimes arise when beavers come into contact with humans or human property, it’s important to remember that beavers do not create problems in natural or wilderness areas.
 The two most common human-beaver conflicts are the flooding that results from dam-building and the damage to trees that are used for food or building materials.

 Contrary to popular belief, trapping is not an effective means of controlling beaver populations or of solving human-beaver conflicts.
-In fact, unless it’s extensive and heavy, trapping has been shown to stimulate the production of more young than if the animals are not trapped.
+In fact, trapping has been shown to stimulate the production of more young than if the animals are not trapped.

 Fortunately, there are some effective solutions to dealing with human-beaver conflicts.
 Where potential flooding is a problem there are a number of devices —called bafflers, deceivers, levelers, or other similar terms—designed to control water levels without removing or destroying the beavers.
 Tree protection, fencing, and repellents are also potential solutions.
 Click here to find companies that create and install these devices.